ricky-davis/SGLobbyKit/README.md

 Host and lobby quality-of-life tools for **Sledding Game**.

-The internal project is named `LobbyKit`, matching the mod package name.

 ## Host Requirement

 LobbyKit is primarily a host/server-side mod.
 Most functionality (especially chat commands) is driven by the lobby host having LobbyKit installed.
 Clients generally do not need to install LobbyKit to join and use host-provided features.